 Along with the consideration of aesthetics, cemetery folk art offers us windows into the lives and cultures of other people from other times.
 In summing up individual lives, cemetery art tells us something about what people of a certain time and place collectively valued and how they defined their lives.

-Around 1980 I discovered that some modern cemeteries featured something of a revival in cemetery folk art.
+Around 1980 I discovered that some modern cemeteries offered something of a revival in cemetery folk art.
 Since about the start of the Industrial Revolution, gravestones mostly offered the basic facts: name, date of birth and date of death.
 But in the 1970s gravestones and their surroundings began to feature folk art that told us something more about the person or persons they marked.
 This included images of worldly possessions or pastimes, representations of work occupations or spiritual beliefs, and notes either from or to the deceased.

 What does cemetery folk art tell us about the person memorialized?
 What does today’s folk art tell future generations about us?
 What does that tell us about ourselves?
 And how do we deal with the mystery of Life and Death today?
 These are questions I’m exploring with these photographs.